-Hirundo has over seven miles of trails sprawled across 2,460 acres of diverse ecological evironments.
-We invite the public to enjoy Hirundo's trails free of charge.
+Hirundo has over seven miles of trails through varied habitats.
+We invite the public to enjoy Hirundo's trails free of charge any day of the week between dawn and dusk.

 Wabanaki Trail – 0.4 miles: